 A dizzying number of different types of 1099 forms can come across your desk at the start of tax season.
 Income from interest is reported on a 1099-INT; there's a 1099-DIV for dividends; pensions and retirement account payouts are reported on 1099-R; and real estate transactions are reported on yet another form, the 1099-S. And these barely scratch the surface of all the types of 1099s you could receive.
-While the list of different ways the IRS keeps track of your income is rather extensive, it seems to be the Form 1099-MISC Miscellaneous Income that taxpayers inquire about most often.
+While the list of different ways the IRS keeps track of your income is rather extensive, it seems to be the federal Form 1099-MISC, Miscellaneous Income, that taxpayers inquire about most often.

 What Is Form 1099-MISC?

 Form 1099-MISC is received by self-employed business owners, independent contractors and freelance workers.
-It reports payments received from specific payers.
+This statement reports payments received from specific payers.
 It is similar to a W-2, which is received by employees and details their wages earned for the year, however, the 1099-MISC does not reflect taxes withheld because independent contractors are responsible for paying taxes on their own.

 You should receive a Form 1099-MISC from all payers for any services you provided that were in excess of $600 for the year., but this does not always happen.
 For example, if you were paid $450 for doing contract work for a client, the client is not mandated by the IRS to supply you with a 1099-MISC.
 Yet, this does not mean you are not responsible for claiming this income.
 In fact, the IRS requires self-employed individuals earning more than $400 for the year to file taxes on those earnings.
 So, even if you do not receive a 1099-MISC for work you’ve done, you still need to keep track of these payments in order to include them when you file your tax return.